Austionian/dev/README.md

 ## Installs

 Will install tools on Ubuntu systems.
+Run `./init.sh` to make sure `./env/.config` is up to date.

 > [!NOTE]
 > Make sure `install.sh` and files in `installs/` are executable.